Means of Egress: Understanding Safe Building Exits

 So DO NOT use this blogpost when designing real buildings, spaces, or projects that involve the health, safety, and welfare of the public!
 Building codes always vary by jurisdiction and get updated regularly.
 Always consult the most recent building codes adopted in your jurisdiction or a building code professional who is familiar with your situation.
 All dimensions mentioned in this article are for educational teaching purposes only.
 Think of this as your conceptual guide, not your legal reference.

-The three components of means of egress are: (1) exit access – the path to an exit, (2) exit – the protected portion like stairwells, and (3) exit discharge – the path from the exit to a public way or safe area outside.
+A means of egress includes these components: (1) exit access – the path to an exit, (2) exit – the protected portion like stairwells, and (3) exit discharge – the path from the exit to a public way or safe area outside.

 But let’s break down the three parts of a means of egress in more detail: